VersionClimber/VersionClimber/example/tuto_conda01/README.md

 # Tutorial: Testing conda packages with Version Climber

 ## Overview
-In this tutorial, you will learn how to use VersionClimber when your script depends on conda packages that are already available.
+In this tutorial, you will learn how to use VersionClimber when your script depends on conda packages that are already available (i.e. you don't need to create new recipes).
-The first step is to define a configuration file.
+The first step is to define a configuration file which will include the priorities of different packages.
 Then, you will have to adapt the original conda recipes.
-Finally, VersionClimber will find automatically the correct version of each package.
+Finally, VersionClimber will automatically find the correct version of each package in priority order.

 ## Before you start